rare photos of parisian punks in the early 80s

 It's 2017 and we're still hungry to excavate punk's past.
 The political and cultural era we now find ourselves in is reminiscent of the late 70s climate — the era that spawned punk.
-It was tumultuous, deeply divided and marked by rising inequality, though also a new consciousness and strong pockets of resistance.
-Conversations about punk usually revolve around England, but across the channel France had its own tight-knit scene, though cultural recollection is limited by the lack of documentation of the Gallic experience.
+It was tumultuous, deeply divided and marked by rising inequality, though it also saw the rise of a new consciousness and strong pockets of resistance.
+Conversations about punk usually revolve around England, but across the channel, France had its own tight-knit scene (though cultural recollection is limited by the lack of documentation of the Gallic experience).
 However, if you dig deep enough and know where to look, you'll come across some gems — like this series of mostly photo booth pictures, taken and preserved by a group of friends who have now shared their punk youth on Facebook.
-It's a collection of images that captures the fun and freedom of a kind of family, who spent their time making music, filming low-fi videos, dressing up and raising their middle finger to the world.
-I-D France tracked down Laul, one of the guys in the photos and former member of punk/ no wave band Lucrate Milk, who shared more of his personal archive and gave his account of being a young punk in Paris.
+It's a collection of images that captures the fun and freedom of a kind of family, who spent their time making music, filming low-fi videos, dressing up, and raising their middle finger to the world.
+After we came across these photos we tracked down tracked down Laul, one of the guys in the photos and former member of punk/ no wave band Lucrate Milk, who shared more of his personal archive and gave his account of being a young punk in Paris.

 Do you remember the first time you felt punk?

 Yes, I think it was while watching a music show on TV in 1976 or 1977.
 I was watching bands like the Sex Pistols and the Damned playing live.
 I was like, 'Fuck, that's straightforward!
 Now I understand!'
 Punk was visceral.
 These guys gave everything they had, without harmony but with great fury.
 You didn't need to understand the lyrics to seize their anger.